stevenengler/raspi-mathematica-cluster/notes.md

 If asked to verify authenticity of a host, choose 'yes'.

 The process will take a while for each Pi, but you can perform the setup for multiple node Pi's at once.

+### Set Static IP Addresses

+The steps depend on your router, but you should set static IP addresses for each Pi.

 ### Setting up head Pi